Engraving Metal with a Laser

-In the article below we explore laser engraving in more depth, with a particular focus on the engraving of metal using a laser.
+In the article below we explore engraving with lasers in more depth, with a particular focus on the metal engraving using a laser.

 A cutting laser allows the user total control when it comes to beam intensity, duration and heat output, meaning that it can be manipulated to work with different materials and for different processes.

-While the laser cutting and laser engraving processes are similar, they do have important differences.
+While the cutting and engraving processes are similar, they do have important differences.
 First and foremost, laser cutting involves cutting into a material, whether to trim down its size or create shapes.
-Laser engraving, on the other hand, concerns leaving a deep mark on a material, often used for things such as barcodes on items.
+Laser engraving metal on the other hand, often involves leaving a deep mark on a material, often used for applications such as barcodes on items.